There are 424 parks in America’s National Park System, and when it comes to visitation numbers, the Blue Ridge Parkway comes in at number one.

 Take a Hike to some Blue Ridge Parkway Waterfalls

-Crabtree Falls (milepost 339.5) – The Crabtree Falls trail is a steep, moderately strenuous loop trail, but the falls are beautiful, well worth the effort to get there.
+- Crabtree Falls (milepost 339.5) – The Crabtree Falls trail is a steep, moderately strenuous loop trail, but the falls are beautiful and well worth the effort to get there.
 The falls drop more than 70 feet, cascading and spilling over the rocks in multiple fans.
 If you visit when the mountain laurels and rhododendrons are in bloom, you’ll be in for an additional treat.

 Pitch Your Tent at One of Nine Campgrounds along the Blue Ridge Parkway

 There are nine public Blue Ridge Parkway Campgrounds with more than 1,000 campsites available for both tents and RVs.